 • Thumbprint cookies are a dense and buttery cookie.
 So these should not be stored in an airtight container or they may get soggy.
 Make sure to store them in a cool dry place.

-Apricot Thumbprint Cookies
+Ingredients for Apricot Thumbprint Cookies

 1 cup (226 grams) organic salted butter, softened

 383 grams (3 cups) organic all purpose flour